munnerz/k8s-api-pager-demo/docs/index.md

       restartPolicy: Never
 ```

-It will contain `Pod` definition inthe  `spec.template` field.
+It will contain a `Pod` definition in the  `spec.template` field.
 The `Test` will
-will instantiate this pod when a new  testrun is created.
+will instantiate this pod when a new  `TestRun` is created.

 To add this test to your cluster, first create the file `./test-success.yaml` then run: